ArashAh/version_control_workshop/part-1.md

     git status
     ```

-    :question: You see uncommitted changes, can you verify what changes are to be committed?
+    ❓ You see uncommitted changes, can you verify what changes are to be committed?

     - commit:
     ```bash